atharv666/News-App/README.md

 📰 Quick Previews with Full Access – Click on any news item to see the image, title, and a brief summary.
 Like what you see?
 Tap the “Read Full Article” link to dive deeper without wasting time searching on Google.<br>

 ## Demo Video
-🎥 Check out the demo of the app in action on my LinkedIn:
+🎥 Check out the demo of the app in action on my LinkedIn:<br>
 🔗 https://www.linkedin.com/in/atharv-rao-814355292/recent-activity/all/

 Let me know what you think—drop a comment! 😃